webosose/website/content/en/docs/tools/sdk/sdk-download.md

 ---
 title: "SDK Download"
-date: 2021-10-06
+date: 2021-11-25
 weight: 5
 file_download: true
 toc: true
 ---

-This page provides the package download links for webOS Open Source Edition (OSE) SDK.
+This page describes how to install webOS Open Source Edition (OSE) SDKs.

-## Emulator

-Emulator is created as a virtual machine image when you build webOS OSE platform source code with `qemux86` option configured.
-For more information, see [Building webOS Open Source Edition]({{< relref "building-webos-ose" >}}).

 ## Command-Line Interface

 * Version: v2.2.0

 Command Line Interface (CLI) is installed using `npm`.
 For more information, see [CLI User Guide]({{< relref "cli-user-guide" >}}).

+## Visual Studio Code Extension

+Visual Studio (VS) Code Extension is installed using the Extensions view.
+For more information, see [VS Code User Guide](https://code.visualstudio.com/docs/editor/extension-marketplace#_install-an-extension) or [How to Install]({{< relref "vs-code-extension-overview#how-to-install" >}}).

+## Emulator

+Emulator is created as a virtual machine image when you build webOS OSE platform source code with `qemux86` option configured.
+For more information, see [Building webOS Open Source Edition]({{< relref "building-webos-ose" >}}).

 ## Beanviser